 - The usual team players for white chocolate macadamia cookies: flour, brown sugar, granulated sugar, butter, baking soda, salt, and eggs

 - We use a generous amount of vanilla extract and a modest amount of almond extract for the most amazing flavor.

 - That brings us to our secret ingredient: almond extract.
 It isn’t overpowering at all, but lends a special yumminess to the cookies.
 Nobody would guess your “secret ingredient,” but they’ll wonder how your cookies turn out soooo good.

 - Plenty of real white chocolate chips; use your best quality white chocolate chips, as they’re a star feature.

-- Do add crunchy macadamia nuts, if you can.
+- Do add fresh, crunchy macadamia nuts.
 Because macadamia nuts and white chocolate chips go hand in hand like bread and butter.
-Like peanut butter and jelly.
-Like salt and pepper.
-If you can think of any other idioms, email me.

 - 3 cups all purpose flour

 - ¾ cup granulated sugar